dals1791/1207-Project3-Frontend/README.md

 Our team will be constructing our own API on an Express server.
 This API will have the following schema as an example transaction:

 **User Schema**
-- Takes in user inffo - first and last name, email, password, their budget $$.
+- Contains user info - first and last name, email, password
-- User will reference the Budget model which contains user's income and how much they are willing to spend.
+- User will reference the Budget model which contains their income and how much they are willing to spend.
+- User will also reference a Transaction Model which contains details of what they spend money on.
 ```
 User: {
     firstname: String,
     lastname: String,